 Instructions to the Editor: Please modify the third paragraph as shown below.

-A BPE AP MLD does not use beacon protection with a BIGTK or BIP with IGTK.(#258, #292)
+A BPE AP MLD does not use beacon protection with a BIGTK or BIP with IGTK.
+A BPE non-AP MLD obtains from the protected (re)association response frame a GTK for each affiliated AP that it has a link, a BGTK and an Identity Key. (#258, #292)

 NOTE1- An AP affiliated with a BPE MLD does not have BIGTK, because they do not transmit Beacon frames.
 Instead, they transmit Privacy Beacon frames, see (10.71.8.2(BPE AP MLD Beaconing). (#258, #292)